mop_youtube-bg.jpg

 Role: Founding Product Designer/Head of Design

-Responsibilities: product vision, UX/UI design, game design, user flows, wireframing, prototyping, visual design, user testing,
+Responsibilities: Product vision, UX/UI design, game design, user flows, wireframing, prototyping, visual design, user testing, brand design

 Duration: 9 months (Nov 2024 - Jul 2025)